Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Introduction

 The goal of this work is to understand which plasma boundary shapes are consistent with simple coils using the shape gradient, a scalar functional defined on the plasma boundary that quantifies the local sensitivity of an objective to perturbation of the surface.
-Specifically, we will consider an objective which quantifies coil complexity using the current potential solution on a uniformly offset winding surface.
+Specifically, we will consider an objective which quantifies coil complexity using the current potential solution on a winding surface.
+While coil complexity may be reduced by simultaneously optimizing the winding surface shape, for simplicity, we constrain the winding surface to be uniformly offset from the plasma surface.

 Other approaches have been used to understand the relationship between the complexity of external currents and magnetic surface shapes.
-A singular value decomposition of the matrix coupling external fields and the normal field on the plasma boundary can quantify the ``efficiency" of an external magnetic field on a control surface in producing a given plasma boundary \citep{landreman2016}.
+A singular value decomposition of the matrix coupling external fields and the normal field on the plasma boundary can quantify the ``efficiency'' of an external magnetic field on a control surface in producing a given plasma boundary \citep{landreman2016}.
 This analysis highlights certain characteristics that are difficult to produce with external magnetic fields, such as boundaries with small-wavelength features and concavity.
 By considering a two-parameter family of magnetic surfaces near the magnetic axis with fixed rotational transform, it has also been observed that ellipticity of the boundary tends to increase the coil complexity more than the torsion of the axis \citep{hudson}.
-We present a different approach to put plasma surface and coil design on a similar footing.
+We present a different approach to put plasma surface optimization and coil design on a similar footing.
 By determining how the coil complexity metrics computed from REGCOIL depend on perturbations of the plasma boundary, plasma shapes can be designed which give rise to simpler coils.